 Pain free birth

 The 4-8 relaxation breath is the breath that carried me painlessly all through the 13 hour birth of my daughter.
 Needless to say I am in love with it.
 The power I felt was grand.
-The surges were deep and consuming and had me moaning, yes, but at no point did I feel any resistance to the process.
+The surges were deep and consuming and had me moaning, yes, but I didn’t create any resistance in the process.
+My body was overflowing with love hormones and I was in full surrender to the contractions.
 I believe it was the 4-8 breath that carried me (and us) all the way through, along with the strong, loving presence of my beloved and the competence of the midwife.

 The 4-8 relaxation breath technique